AmreshSinha/AmreshSinha/README.md

                         'Executive': "Techniche"
                       },
-  'challenge': "I am currently working on a Video Captioning Project (Deep Learning)" 'what do I like other than coding?': "Cycling, Football, Mounain Trekking, Swimming" }
+  'challenge': "I am currently working on a Video Captioning Project (Deep Learning)" 'what do I like other than coding?': "Cycling, Football, Mountain Trekking, Swimming" }
 ```